quant

 quant goes onto list b. it's such a close second that I needed to write these reasons down.

-- quant work develops a very niche set of skills. while i enjoy math and systems, i love working with words and talking to people. i enjoy toggling between numbers and narratives, statistics and stories. i enjoy building things. quant is not the right hill to climb.
+• quant work develops a very niche set of skills. while i enjoy math and systems, i love words and people. i enjoy toggling between numbers and narratives, statistics and stories. i enjoy building things. quant is not the right hill to climb.

-- i never won a chinese math competition. nor placed second.
+• how could i be your quant when i've never won a chinese math competition nor placed second?